Rocket Raccoon and Star-Lord

 This is the sculpture for the toes, prepped for molding.
 I'm cheating a little by making my mold wall out of oil-based clay.
 Usually, you'd use water-based clay to make a mold wall.
 The wall is also a bit thin to make a significant mold flange.
 It worked out okay for this little mold, but when I go to make a larger one, it'll need a much thicker wall!

 Here's the mold-in-progress (done with fiberglass and Epoxamite over a base coat of EpoxaCoat this time, with a layer of FreeForm Air over the top... which was kind of overkill!), and the finished mold, shown both in two halves and assembled.

 The reason I did this one with fiberglass is because a two-part mold has to endure a fair amount of stress, especially when prying the mold off of the original sculpture.
 Fiberglass makes for an exceptionally strong mold which is still fairly thin and lightweight.

 I was in a bit of a hurry to get these costume pieces done before Phoenix Comicon 2015, so I regretfully didn't get more pictures of how the tail and feet were fully assembled.
-You can see how everything came together in the photo at the top of the page, though!
+You can see how everything came together in the photo at the bottom of the page, though!

 Star-Lord Helm Build

 For Star-Lord, the only part I crafted was the helmet, but it was quite a build - not my usual style, so there were some challenges, but I'm very pleased with the result!

 My friend Allen hooked me up with a casting from one of his helms, which would need some heavy modification to work for this piece.
 As you can see here, I started by sawing out a chunk of the middle to make the helm narrower, and rounded pieces on either side where the ear pucks would be situated.